Health-RI/health-ri-metadata/README.md

 ### [Data Service](http://www.w3.org/ns/dcat#DataService)

-A collection of operations that provides access to one or more datasets or data processing functions.
+A collection of operations that provides access to one or more datasets or data processing functions. <br><br>
+`Usage note`: A Data service offers the possibility to access and query the data of one (or several datasets) through operations.
+It offers more extensive possibilities to access the data than the [Distribution](#distribution) through a variety of potential actions.
+An example of a Data Service is a [Beacon API](https://docs.genomebeacons.org/) to query genomics data.

 #### Mandatory Properties